hafriedlander/php-peg/README.md

 # PHP PEG - A PEG compiler for parsing text in PHP

-This is a Paring Expression Grammar compiler for PHP.
+This is a Parsing Expression Grammar compiler for PHP.
 PEG parsers are an alternative to other CFG grammars that includes both tokenization and lexing in a single top down grammar.
 For a basic overview of the subject, see http://en.wikipedia.org/wiki/Parsing_expression_grammar

 ## Quick start